evidentlyai/evidently/README.md

 </p>
 </details>

+# :computer: Contributions
+We welcome contributions!
+Read the [Guide](CONTRIBUTING.md) to learn more.

 # :framed_picture: Community Reports
-You can contribute custom reports with a combination of own metrics and widgets.
+You can also contribute custom reports with a combination of own metrics and widgets.
 * A simple dashboard which contains two custom widgets with target distribution information [link to repository](https://github.com/0lgaF/my_tab_with_evidently)

 # :books: Documentation